 Simple English definitions for legal terms

-Read a random definition: contribution
+Read a random definition: health maintenance organization (HMO)

 Definition: CIF destination is a term used in international sales contracts that means the seller is responsible for clearing the goods for export, arranging transportation by water, procuring insurance against damage during carriage, and paying the costs of shipping to the port of destination.
 The seller's delivery is complete when the goods are loaded on the receiving ship while docked in the port of shipment.
 This term is only used when goods are transported by sea or inland waterway.